Sh1penfire/pixelcraft/lore.md

 Life on Serpulo was harsh after the inccident of the first mass extinction.
 Nothing could survive.
 Or so we thought.

 Trebuche:
-There was ife flourishing under the sea around geothermal vents.
-They were not of normal lifeforms, being fish who's scales were as dense as metal.
+There was life flourishing in the pockets of water scattered throughout Sepulo.
+They had adapted to the harsh circumstances, growing metallic scales.

 Cannon:
 Eventualy, after a few hundred years or so, life adapted to the surface's conditions.
 Not biological life, but mechanical life.

 Howitzer:
-Mechs which resembled inscects, fish, birds and mroe were formed.
+Mechs which resembled inscects, fish, birds and more were formed.

 war
 Core Beacon
 Years ago, a great flood overwhelmed Serpulo and rusted the grounds.
-1000 years later when ai regained footing.
+Some 1000 years later, when they returned, a great discovery was made.

 Rusty Core
-The prediscessor of this core was found and quickely scaned for it's structural integrety.
-It was found to be broken but blueprints were recovered.
+The predecessor of an old core was found and quickly scanned for it's structural integrity. blueprints were recovered from it, revealing the history of Sepulo's environment.

 Rusty Alpha:
 After it was found, the slag wars began.
-What was once a peacefull world had volcanoes errupt all over the world and requried help.
+Sepulo was going through a period of increased volcanic activity due to weak spots leftover from the planet's formation.

 Rusty Delta:
-Some bots went rogue.
-Others helped their relatives for they knew if their type had vanished, all the hope left for their kind would be restoration.
+Some went rogue.
+Others tried to help their relatives survive.
+In the end, it didn't matter though.
+The only places safe were now the ever increasing amount of caves.

 slag

 Volitile generator:
-When the bots first discovered scrap, they were scared for as there was scrap, something had happened.
+When they first discovered scrap, they didn't know what to think.
+One suggested that something happened, though the others dismissed the idea as blasphemy.

 Coal compresser:
 Eventualy the bots had found out that it had many metals in it, even the valued thorium that kept their reactors fueled.
 For now, they tried to figure out how to extract the metals directly.
 Nothing they tried worked.
 One of the bots decided to melt the scrap.
 They said that the idea was pointless, as these were ancient fossils which they were studying.
 The bot's name was dart.
 They were banished to the farlands and told never to come back again, with threats to be shot on sight.